KennethScott/SpecOps/README.md

 SpecOps is a .NET5 web application that allows you to centralize and host your PowerShell scripts for execution by anyone, particularly non-technical staff.
 The application is written with PowerShell in mind, but could easily be extended to allow other types.
 The application is intended to be used in a Windows-based Intranet environment.

 Scripts are added and configured dynamically through the **scriptsettings.json** configuration file.
-Scripts can be added and changed on the fly, and the configuration specified in the json file allows for the dynamic generation of a GUI for users to input parameter values via rudimentary support for [HTML5 input element types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) (i.e. text, date, number, etc.).
+Scripts can be added and changed on the fly, and the configuration specified in the json file allows for the dynamic generation of a GUI for users to input parameter values via rudimentary support for [HTML5 input element types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) (i.e. text, date, number, etc.) and dropdowns via [HTML select elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
 The application leverages the [jQuery Validation library](https://jqueryvalidation.org/) so that basic validation is also possible by specifying HTML5-based attributes such as [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required), [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern), etc.

 The application leverages [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and the [AdminLTE](https://adminlte.io/) theme for styling with all plugins available.